ajbacon/CV/README.md

 **Surrey Satellite Technology Limited (SSTL)** (start_date to end_date)
 *Mechanical Systems Engineer*
-- Technical responsibility for ensuring structural qualification against Launch and In-orbit loading for design analysis and testing of the [Quantum](http://www.esa.int/Applications/Telecommunications_Integrated_Applications/Quantum) satellite
+- Managed a team of engineers responsibile for ensuring structural qualification against Launch and in-orbit loading of the [Quantum](http://www.esa.int/Applications/Telecommunications_Integrated_Applications/Quantum) satellite
 - By far the largest and most complex satellite SSTL have designed/manufactured
+- Managed the relationship between SSTL and the customer structural experts
-- Present status updates to the customer/stakeholders at design gate reviews
+- Present technical justifications at design gate reviews

-- Managed integration between the main structure and externally supplied equipment
+**BAE Systems** (start_date to end_date)
+- Consultant engineer brought in as a specialist in composite structures for the Type 26 Frigate programme

 ## Hobbies